 I know most would think that being the only girl around in between two brothers and the only granddaughter around for the most part that I would’ve been a spoil brat!
 It was the complete opposite.
 I was trained more to take care of everyone’s needs in the terms of cleaning, cooking, making everyone feel comfortable, and the pressures of not disappointing either family member for fear of being knocked off the pedestal as my grandfather would call it that I was placed on.
 I was raised and trained to place everyone’s needs above my own, and to be a good hostess in making sure everyone was happy.

 The pressures from my childhood followed me through adulthood in developing people pleasing habits in establishing relationships romantically, friendships, and sometimes professionally.
 My identity was found more in how others people viewed me.
 My love for myself was mixed with a distorted view on how others felt about me.
 I found myself in many toxic friendships, a miserable controlling marriage, and dead end jobs where I overextended myself in trying to “make” others love me or see my worth because I was lost in trying to find it in the eyes of others.
-When I look back at many of those relationships and experiences many of those people were just as lost as I was in knowing what real love is and how to distribute it to others.
+When I look back at many of those relationships and experiences many of those people were just as lost as I was in not knowing what real love was and how to distribute it to others.

 Growing up at our little family church I can remember those fire and brimstone sermons.
 God was made to look like an unforgiving, cold, demanding being, and an untouchable God that was distant from ever connecting with us minor humans.
 I would leave feeling confused, hurt, and very disconnected.
 Although I was blessed to work in gospel radio beginning in undergrad I still felt that disconnection in the same fiery messages that I had to play in the station.
 I church hopped for years trying to find the love that I heard sung in the beautiful melodies of the gospel songs.